terijeli/INF24-G-AI/README.md

 This is the assignment for lecture on the first of may 2025 bsc. inf Games and AI.
 You need work on the client, to make the code work.
+The first thing you need to do is checkout your branch.

 If, you succeed in this task you are supposed to convert your own game into a networked multiplayer game.

 If you get stuck, please help each other.
+For attendance, you must no later than 10:55 commit and push your solution to your branch.